sindreij/willow/README.md

   Browser.sandbox { init = 0, update = update, view = view }
 ```

-So what is happening here.
+So what is happening here?
 We have a `Msg` which is the action type in Elm.
-Each event in Elm creates one such
+Each event in Elm creates one such Message.
+Then we have the `update` function
-Message.
-Then we have the `update` function which takes in a message and a model and returns the new model.
+which takes in a message and a model and returns the new model.
+We have a
-We have a `view` function which takes a model and return the html to render.
-At the end we have a main which connects
+`view` function which takes a model and return the html to render.
+At the end
-everything.
+we have a `main` that connects everything.

 If we try to translate this to Rust, it will become something like: